Phantasy Star (video game)

-is a role-playing video game (RPG) developed by Sega and released for the Master System in 1987.
-One of the earliest Japanese RPGs for consoles, Phantasy Star tells the story of Alis on her journey to defeat the evil ruler of her star system, King Lassic, after her brother dies at his hands.
+is a 1987 role-playing video game (RPG) developed and published by Sega for the Master System.
+One of the earliest Japanese RPGs for consoles, it tells the story of Alis on her journey to defeat the evil ruler of her star system, King Lassic, after her brother dies at his hands.
 She traverses between planets, gathering a party of fighters and collecting the items she needs to avenge her brother's death and return peace to the star system.
 The gameplay features traditional Japanese RPG elements including random encounters and experience points.
 All the characters have predefined personalities and abilities, a unique element compared to the customizable characters of other RPGs of the era.

 Sega launched the development of Phantasy Star so their Master System could compete with the burgeoning popularity of console RPGs, particularly Dragon Quest (1986) on the Famicom.
 Designer Kotaro Hayashida and programmer Yuji Naka formed a team, staffed by a large number of women for the time, including graphic designer Rieko Kodama.
 The team wanted Phantasy Star to be a unique RPG experience, so they added elements like 3D dungeon crawling, a female protagonist, and ample animation.
 The game's setting was a fusion between medieval fantasy and science fiction, an idea inspired by Star Wars.
 The team had to use several techniques to fit all their content on a four megabit cartridge, a large game size for the time.